 Though each policy is different, cruise travel insurance in the United States will generally include some form of these essential coverages:

-Trip Delay and Interruption: If you get in a car accident on your way to your flight or cruise, miss your flight or have a flight delay, or are otherwise prevented from reaching the ship in time to embark, your travel insurance policy will cover expenses for you to catch up with the ship in the first/next port of call.
+If you get in a car accident on your way to your flight or cruise, miss your flight, have a flight delay, or are otherwise prevented from reaching the ship in time to embark, your travel insurance policy will cover expenses for you to catch up with the ship in the first/next port of call.

-Illness and Injury Coverage: If you get sick or injured during your cruise, travel insurance will reimburse you for medical expenses related to the injury or illness, up to a certain amount.
+If you get sick or injured during your cruise, travel insurance will reimburse you for medical expenses related to the injury or illness up to a certain amount.